leanwayne/leanwayne/README.md

 <h1 align="center">Hi 👋, I'm Leandro López (aka Lean Wayne)</h1>
 <h3 align="center">A passionate full Stack developer from Argentina</h3>

+- 🔭 I'm currently looking for my first job in IT as a developer!

 - 🌱 I’m currently learning **TypeScript**

 - 👨‍💻 All of my projects are available at [http://leanLopez.herokuapp.com](http://leanLopez.herokuapp.com)